Goans: Migrations from 1510–1700s (first phase)

-Migrations from 1800s-1950s (Second Phase)
+Migrations from 1800s–1950s (second phase)

 During the Napoleonic Wars Goa was occupied by the British Raj, and many of their vessels were anchored in the Morumugão harbour.
 These ships were serviced by native Goans, who then left for British India once the ships had moved on.
 The Anglo-Portuguese Treaty of 1878 played an important role in speeding the emigration of Goans in the latter half of the 19th Century, since it gave the British the authority to construct the West of India Portuguese Railway, which connected the Velhas Conquistas to the Bombay Presidency.
 They primarily moved to the cities of Bombay (now Mumbai), Poona (now Pune), Calcutta (now Kolkata) and Karachi.
-The Goans who moved to mainland India were of both, Christian as well as Hindu, origin.
+Goans who moved to mainland India were of both, Christian as well as Hindu, origin.

 A small number of Goans moved to Burma, to join the already established community in Pegu (now Bago).
 Another destination for mainly the Catholic community, was Africa.
 Most of the emigrants hailed from the province of Bardes, due to their high literacy rate, and the Velhas Conquistas region in general.
 Immigration into Africa came to end after the Decolonisation of Africa, during the 1950-60s.

-In 1880, there were 29,216 Goans that left Goa.
-By 1954, the number rose to 180,000.
+In 1880, there were already 29,216 Goans living outside of Goa.
+By 1954, the number had risen to 180,000.

-Migration from 1960s-Present (Current Phase)
+Migration from 1960s–present (current phase)

 After the Annexation of Goa in 1961 by the Republic of India, there has been a steep rise in the number of emigrants of Goan origin.
 Many had applied and were granted Portuguese passports in order to obtain a European residence.
 The educated class found it difficult to get jobs within Goa due to the high influx of non-Goans into Goa, and this encouraged many of them to move to the Gulf states.